 LOGNORM.DIST

-The LOGNORM.DIST function calculates the probability density function or the cumulative distribution function for a lognormal distribution.
+The LOGNORM.DIST function returns the probability density function or the cumulative distribution function for a lognormal distribution.
+It is used to model data that is positively skewed.
+Choose between calculating the probability density or cumulative distribution.

 Syntax 🔗